OpenBioMaps/documentation/official_docs/en/profile.rst

 Activity
 ---------
 This part shows the number of uploads and data by yourself.
+Number of modified records as well.
+Species statistics: This is a list of species from your uploads and an evaluation of this list.

 Interrupted imports